No more planned event... Sorry... Don't hesitate to visit our Facebook page for more recent infos!

 The assault, a priori starting from the heights of Croisilles as we are led to believe, was aimed at a portion of the Hindenburg Line (still 3 km away) between Henin sur Cojeul and Fontaine Les Croisilles...
 Indeed of the few men who threw themselves there, very few returned unharmed...

 In conclusion, if you intend to see our villages and fields... it's missed, if you want to see a good movie about the Great War, yes!
-But if, like us, you know a little bit about the local history and geography... very little changes that you will be allowed to fully appreciate this film.
+But if, like us, you know a little bit about the local history and geography... very little chances that you will be allowed to fully appreciate this film.
 We remind you that of course all this is a fiction, and that we just played the little game of noting the inconsistencies of the images and we renew to Sam Mendes to these teams and his actors our congratulations for this film for the reasons expressed above ...

 On March 20, 2020 Croisilles village hall, find us after the screening (20:30) of Sam Mendes' film: 1917, about the German retreat on the Hindenburg Line during their Alberich plan of February-March 1917.
 Following the projection, the president of the Association Ligne Hindenburg Sensée-Cojeul proposes you a decoding of the film with regard to the historical facts really unfolded in the surroundings of Croisilles - Ecoust - Bullecourt...
 Delayed due to Covid19 pendemia